rickardlindberg/rickardlindberg.me/writing/rlmeta-poster2/index.template.markdown

 $:code:rlmeta-poster-2/src/main.py

-It contains command line parsing and handles the basic cases.
+It contains command line parsing and handles processing of all commands.

-The `--compile` is the most complex of them all.
-It calls the `compile_chain` method which runs the given grammars/rules in order (in this case the input will first be parsed, then passed to the code generator, and finally passed to the assembler) and prints a pretty error message to stderr upon failure:
+The `--compile` command is the most complex of them all.
+It calls the `compile_chain` function which runs the given grammars/rules in order (in this case the input will first be parsed, then passed to the code generator, and finally passed to the assembler) and prints a pretty error message to stderr upon failure:

 $:code:rlmeta-poster-2/src/support.py:^def compile_chain:^[^ ]

-This function might be useful for other grammars as well.
+This function might be useful for other RLMeta programs as well.
 That is why it's included in the support library and not only in the main file.

 ### Following a compilation